Haroldinho/ai_learning_coach/contest/README.md

 1. Locate the `.apkg` file in the project folder.
 2. Double-click the file to import it into your [Anki](https://apps.ankiweb.net/) desktop application.
 3. Study the cards for the recommended duration before taking the exam.

+**DISCLAIMER:**
+The code was vibe-coded at >90% using Gemini 3.0 and Antigravity.
+Use at your own risk.